"Don't need nothing but a good time

 - Power Ballad: A staple of the genre.
 During the hair metal era it was common for an album to contain at least one power ballad, the reason being that ballads often became mainstream radio hits and sold a lot of singles.

-- Pretty Boy: Young Poison, young Motley Crue, young Hanoi Rocks.
+- Pretty Boy: Young Poison, young Motley Crue, young Hanoi Rocks, young X (and arguably most everyone there still is)

-- Sex Drugs And Rock And Roll: The musicians who played in hair metal bands were often infamous for the debauchery of their personal lives.
+- Sex, Drugs and Rock & Roll: The musicians who played in hair metal bands were often infamous for the debauchery of their personal lives.

-- Stage Names: Rikki Rocket, Nikki Sixx, Michael Monroe
+- Stage Names: Rikki Rocket, Nikki Sixx, Michael Monroe, His Excellency Demon Kogure, and many, many others.

 - Stripperiffic: The costumes for both the bands and their groupies.